 • Leads vs. new customers vs. loyal customers

-Tags: Get even more specific about customer behavior by adding additional filters to your segments.
-Flodesk can even automatically tag your subscribers for you.
+Contact tags: Get even more specific about customer behavior by adding additional filters to your segments.
 For instance:

 • Engaged vs. unengaged subscribers